The shrine of the martyrs (op. 90, 1988)

 Paul Werner Scheele: The oratorio "Der Schrein der Märtyrer" by Bertold Hummel, Würzburger katholisches Sonntagsblatt, Würzburg 18 June 1989

-Piece by piece, the oratorio takes up the theme of the shrine by translating its structure into the language of music.
-At the beginning of the two large-scale outer movements are words from the "Lorica Patricks", which was already part of the daily life of many Irish people at the time of the Apostles of Franconia:
+Bit by bit, the oratorio takes up the theme of the shrine by translating its structure into the language of music.
+At the beginning of the two large-scale outer movements are words from the ‘Lorica Patricii’, which was already part of the daily life of many Irish people in the time of the Apostle to the Franks:

-These words are like an omen that applies to the entire work.
-They draw attention to the triune God, who is praised with texts from medieval hymns to St Kilian.
-He is the "sea, source, mouth" of all that is good.
-Each choral part is characterised by various three-tone motifs, each of which refers to the mystery of the Trinity both individually and in context, just as the relief of the mercy seat does in its own way.
+These words are like a foreshadowing that applies to the entire work.
+They direct our gaze towards the Triune God, who is praised with texts from medieval hymns to St Kilian.
+He is the “sea, source and mouth” of all that is good.
+Each choral part is characterised by various three-note motifs which, both individually and in combination, point to the mystery of the Trinity, just as the relief on the throne of grace does in its own way.

-This is followed by six movements, each consisting of two interrelated halves, a biblical part and a martyr part.
+This is followed by six movements, each consisting of two interrelated halves: a biblical section and a martyr section.
 The first is in Latin, the second in German.
-The theme corresponds to the panels of the shrine:
+In accordance with the panels of the shrine, the themes are:

-Calling of the first disciples - Calling of the Apostles of the Franks
+The Calling of the First Disciples – The Calling of the Apostles to the Franks

-In the storm at sea - On the high seas
+In the storm on the lake – On the high seas

-The biblical event is proclaimed by the Evangelist (baritone).
-Soloists and choir take up the message, meditate on it, give thanks for it and pass it on.
-Central biblical texts such as Rev 1:6: "The Lord has made us kings and priests before God his Father", Mt 5:3 - 10: the eight beatitudes, and Eph 4:4 - 6: the tripartite early Christian praise of God-given unity.
+The biblical event is proclaimed in each instance by the Evangelist (baritone).
+Soloists and choir take up the message, meditate upon it, give thanks for it and pass it on.
+Key biblical texts are recited, such as Rev 1:6: “The Lord has made us kings and priests before God, his Father”, Matt 5:3–10: the eight beatitudes, and Eph 4:4–6: the threefold early Christian praise of God-given unity.

-A short word sung by Kilian (tenor) forms the beginning of each martyr's part.
-It takes up Irish motifs in which basic human situations are evoked.
-The questions posed in this way find an answer in the Passio Kiliani - statements recited by a speaker from the organ stage.
-The soloists and choir respond to the events described and sing about them in words that are largely based on Irish testimonies.
-These lead into the praise that we owe to Columban, a forerunner of St Kilian:
+Each section of the martyr’s story begins with a short passage sung by Kilian (tenor).
+It draws on Irish motifs that evoke fundamental human situations.
+The questions raised thereby find an answer in the Passio Kiliani – statements recited by a narrator from the organ loft.
+Soloists and choir respond to the events described and sing of them in words largely drawn from Irish testimonies.
+These culminate in the hymn of praise to which we owe a debt to Columbanus, a precursor of St Kilian:

 “You are our one and only.
 You are our Lord and God.”

-The final movement builds a formal and conceptual bridge to the beginning of the oratorio.
-Once again, the "Lorica Patricks" is heard, now expanded to include the reference to the saints:
+The final movement forms a bridge, both formally and conceptually, to the beginning of the oratorio.
+Once again, the “Lorica Patricis” is heard, now expanded to include a reference to the saints:

 “I rise today